 Pharmaceutical manufacturers produce medications whose patent rights enable them to maintain a monopoly on production for a restricted period of time.
 This monopoly enables manufacturers to recoup the costs associated with the discovery of useful medications.
 Because the process of developing and testing medications takes such a long time, the government allows a twenty-year monopoly and specifies the process for generic entry into the marketplace under the Drug Price Competition and Patent Term Restoration Act of 1984 (usually referred to as the Hatch-Waxman Act).
 These brand-name medications, sold under monopoly, are the primary source of profits for drug manufacturers.

-Once a patent expires, other manufacturers can market generic versions of the original drug, and the price for the medication drops enormously.5 Thus, the cost of pharmaceutical therapies should decrease over time, unless much more efficacious brand-name medications continuously replace older ones, and patients are switched to these new drugs.
+5 Thus, the cost of pharmaceutical therapies should decrease over time, unless much more efficacious brand-name medications continuously replace older ones, and patients are switched to these new drugs.

 Exhibit 1 shows the value of medications that become available as generics between 2010 and 2013.
 At the same time, the pipeline for nonbiologic medications that could become “blockbuster” sellers appears relatively dry, and many new brand-name agents are only third- or fourth-tier selections for physicians.